zhouandrewc/anime-sales-prediction/README.md

 This repository contains the code, data, and documentation by Andrew Zhou.

-Documentation is sparse at the moment but will be updated ASAP.
+Documentation is sparse at the moment (Oct 12 AM) but will be thoroughly updated ASAP.

 ## Problem Statement